vectorgrp/XCPlite/README.md

 ## About XCPlite

-XCPlite extends XCP use cases beyond traditional embedded microcontrollers to **modern multicore microprocessors** and SoCs running POSIX-compliant operating systems (Linux, QNX) or real-time operating systems (RTOS) such as ThreadX.
+XCPlite extends XCP use cases beyond traditional embedded microcontrollers to **modern multicore microprocessors** and SoCs running POSIX-compliant operating systems (Linux, QNX) or real-time operating systems (RTOS) such as FreeRTOS or ThreadX.

 Designed exclusively for the **XCP on Ethernet Transport Layer** (TCP or UDP with jumbo frames), XCPlite solves the challenges of measurement and calibration in systems with true parallelism and multithreading: